ADGEfficiency/dsr-rl/PITCHME.md

 Guidance on reinforcement learning project ideas

+Developing the skills of understanding already built projects

 ---
 ### Goals for today and tomorrow
 To really learn RL, you will need to dedicate significiant amount of time (same as if you want to learn NLP, convolution, GANs etc)